biensurerodezee/nsh/README.md

 You can inject functionality into `nsh` via the plugin system of ShellJS.
 Every plugin installed in ShellJS will be available within `nsh`.
-Read the [wiki](https://github.com/shelljs/shelljs/wiki/Using-ShellJS-Plugins) of how to install, write and share plugins.
+Read the [wiki](https://github.com/shelljs/shelljs/wiki/Using-ShellJS-Plugins) about how to install, write and share plugins.

 ---